Meet The Humanitarian Workers

 Episode 1 – Events

-12h30 – 14h30 – 15h30 : Soundpainting in The Humanitarian adventure by The Swiss Sounpainting Ensemble conducted by M.A.
+12h30 – 14h30 – 15h30 : Soundpainting in the permament exhibition, The Humanitarian adventure, by The Swiss Soundpainting Ensemble conducted by M.A.
 Cuevas.

 Duration : 30′ each performance.

 10h45 – 13h45 – 16h45 : Performance by MOH Ciss.